arobito/arobito-docs/source/index.rst

 What languages are you using?
 -----------------------------

-The primary project language is Python 3.4.
+The primary project language is Python 3.4 (see :doc:`Coding for Arobito <project/coding>` for details).
 But there's also a lot of HTML, CSS, JavaScript, Shell Scripts.
 A nice zoo.